Home

 Welcome to devops, a developer-focused command-line tool built in Go.

-helps you simplify repetitive workflows by defining and executing tasks in a single,
+devops helps you simplify repetitive workflows by defining and executing tasks in a single,

 declarative definitionfile.